diyabc/diyabc.github.io/README.md

 # Graphical User Interface for DIYABC-RF software

+⚠️ **Due to work overload, the development, support and maintenance for the project `DIYABC-RF GUI` is currently paused.
+Feel free to contact us (by submitting an issue) if you want to take over the development for this project.
+Pull request are also welcome to fix bug or implement missing functionalities.
+You can still use the command line version of the software which is still maintained/supported.
+Check the documentation page [here](https://diyabc.github.io/cli/).
+Thanks** ⚠️

 > **Disclaimer:** `DIYABC-RF GUI` is under final development stage.
 You may still encounter a few bugs.
 Please check ongoing issues or fill a new one [here](https://github.com/diyabc/diyabcGUI/issues) if you encounter any problem.

 We provide a graphical user interface (GUI) for the `DIYABC-RF` software [1], called `DIYABC-RF GUI`.